 - Attend, participate, and successfully complete the Summer Bridge Orientation and five week residential program.

 - Receive a “C” or better in both academic courses taken during the summer session, including the first-year experience course.

-- Meet with ASP/ACT 101 Academic Counseling staff each semester of matriculation to complete Individual Success Action Plan (ISAP).
-The ISAP is a mutually agreed upon contract that prescribes the minimum requirements to support an ASP/ACT 101 student’s academic development and success.
-The ISAP suggests that students a) attend tutoring for any/all classes b) attend tutoring for all classes with a D or F midterm grade c) meet with the Academic Counseling staff as needed d) attend academic skills instruction as needed e) attend additional services if placed on academic probation.
+- Meet with Academic Coaching staff or Faculty Advisor each semester of matriculation to complete Individual Success Action Plan (ISAP).
+The ISAP is a mutually agreed upon contract that prescribes the minimum requirements to support an ACT 101 student’s academic development and success.
+The ISAP may suggest that students a) attend tutoring for any/all classes b) attend tutoring for all classes with a D or F midterm grade c) meet with the Academic Coaching staff or Faculty Advisor, as needed d) attend academic skills instruction as needed e) attend additional services if placed on academic probation.

-- Quality instruction from a competent and caring staff.
+- Quality instruction and advisement from a competent and caring staff.

 - Access to counselors, academic skills instruction, tutoring services, and the Lending Library.

-A student who is not satisfied with the services provided by any staff or faculty member of ASP/ACT 101 will first meet with their assigned counselor.
-A student who is not satisfied with the outcome of this meeting, or who does not feel comfortable with confronting the counselor, will schedule a meeting with the Program Director.
+A student who is not satisfied with the services provided by any staff or faculty member of ACT 101 will first meet with their assigned Academic Coach and/or Faculty Advisor.
+A student who is not satisfied with the outcome of this meeting, or who does not feel comfortable with confronting the coach or advisor, will schedule a meeting with the Grant Director.
 A student not satisfied with the outcome of this meeting will meet with the Dean of Academic Programs and Services.
 All documentation of meetings will be put in writing and mailed to the student with a copy in the student’s permanent file.